AdobeDocs/campaign-classic.pt-BR/help/platform/using/managing-enumerations.md

 #### Conversão de valores em aliases {#converting-values-into-aliases}

-Para converter um valor de enumeração em um alias, clique com o botão direito do mouse na lista de valores e escolha **[!UICONTROL Convert values into aliases...]**.
+To convert an enumeration value into an alias, right-click in the list of values and choose **[!UICONTROL Convert values into aliases...]**.

 ![](assets/s_ncs_user_itemized_list_alias_detail.png)